Boba Fett

 Advice for selling a vintage Boba Fett Action Figure: (see next section for general selling advice.)

 Know your Boba, and you'll get the best price.
-If he has a firing rocket on his back (the rocket actually intentionally comes out) he is VERY rare, and you will want to make mention of this in your listing.
+Mention and show pictures of the COO - Taiwan is more sought after than Hong Kong.
 Boba Fett still on card can be big money in your pocket, especially on early cards (see the Cardbacks section).

 If you are adding an imperial blaster to a Boba to complete him for sale, avoid giving him a blue blaster.
 There are some collectors that will swear that the blue blaster is proper, but you will NOT get as much for him in an auction than if you give him a blue/black blaster.
 Typically, the darker the blaster, the better the price (but there's always exceptions!).